Definition of Return on Total Assets

 Some of the major limitations of return on total assets are:

-- This financial metric is not very useful for companies that belong to capital intensive industries or service-based companies.
-Capital intensive industries need to invest a significant portion of the profit in regular Capex requirements resulting in low value, while service companies have a minimal investment in assets that result in a very high ROA.
+- This financial metric is not very useful for companies that belong to capital-intensive industries or service-based companies.
+Capital-intensive industries must invest a significant portion of the profit in regular Capex requirements resulting in low value.
+At the same time, service companies have a minimal investment in assets that result in a very high ROA.

 - There is a lack of clarity regarding the numerator used in the ratio.
-Some companies use operating income, while there are others that use net income.
-As such, peer comparison among companies with different approaches can be misleading.
+Some companies use operating income, while others use net income.
+As such, peer comparisons among companies with different approaches can be misleading.

 Conclusion

-So, it can be concluded that ROA is an effective financial performance metric that can be used by investors to determine the company’s asset utilization and its management capability.
-However, there are shortcomings of the metric due to a lack of applicability to certain industries and confusion regarding its numerator.
+So, it can be concluded that ROA is an effective financial performance metric that investors can use to determine the company’s asset utilization and management capability.
+However, the metric has shortcomings due to a lack of applicability to certain industries and confusion regarding its numerator.
 So, this metric can be used but with a pinch of salt to avoid misleading results.

 Recommended Articles